vhndev/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Getting and Cleaning Data Course Project Code Book

+## Variables in the tidy data
+$ subject           : (int) the number represented for the subject who was tested.
+$ activity          : Factor w/ 6 levels ALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+$ feature           : (chr) name of features
+$ feature.value.mean: (num) mean value of each combination of subject, acitivity and feature.

+## Explain some variables using in the run_analysis.R file.
 "xTestTbl"          : list of measurements for test set "yTestTbl"          : list of activities for test set "subjTestTbl"       : subjects list for test set, read from subject_test.txt